 Experience the sinful taste of chocolate, paired with the cool, tingling freshness of mint or creamy coconut.

-Homemade tea popsicles are easy to make and cost less than buying commercial popsicles, which usually contain a lot of sugar, artificial flavours, colourings, and preservatives.
+Homemade tea popsicles are easy to make & cost less than buying commercial popsicles, which usually contain a lot of sugar, artificial flavours, colourings, & preservatives.
 When making popsicles with tea, the amount of sugar that is used can be reduced, or eliminated entirely.

-When adding sugar, honey or maple syrup to popsicles, it’s always best to dissolve the sweetener in hot tea first, and then add other ingredients.
-The sweeteners will combine with the rest of the ingredients much more effectively if they have been dissolved in hot tea beforehand
+When adding sugar, honey or maple syrup to popsicles, it’s always best to dissolve the sweetener in hot tea first, & then add other ingredients.
+The sweeteners will combine with the rest of the ingredients much more effectively if they have been dissolved in hot tea beforehand.

 WESTCOAST PEPPERMINT POPSICLE

-1 tbsp. honey, cane sugar or brown sugar (optional)
+1 tablespoon honey, cane sugar or brown sugar (optional)

 2 cups non-dairy milk

-Bring water to a full, rolling boil.
+1. Bring water to a full, rolling boil.
 Pour 2 cups water over 2 tbsp. loose tea.
 Steep for 10 minutes.
-Strain tea into a heatproof jug (plastic or stainless steel) and stir in sweetener to dissolve.
+Strain tea into a heatproof jug (plastic or stainless steel) & stir in sweetener to dissolve.
 Refrigerate until completely chilled.

-Stir cocoa powder into 1⁄4 cup of non-dairy milk until it is fully dissolved.
-Slowly pour more milk into the cocoa powder mixture until it is completely and thoroughly combined.
+2. Stir cocoa powder into 1⁄4 cup of non-dairy milk until it is fully dissolved.
+Slowly pour more milk into the cocoa powder mixture until it is completely & thoroughly combined.
 Stir in the chilled, sweetened tea with chocolate milk.
-Pour into popsicle molds, and freeze.
+Pour into popsicle molds, & freeze.
 Wait until popsicles are completely frozen before serving.

-optional: Here are other teas which work well in this recipe, and can be substituted for the original tea listed in the recipe: Angelwater, Allergy & Hay Fever, Green Dragon.
-Spicy, citrusy and fruity flavours are also delicious with chocolate, try Sour Cherry or Herbal Chai.
+optional: Here are other teas which work well in this recipe, & can be substituted for the original tea listed in the recipe: Angelwater, & Allergy & Hay Fever.
+Spicy, citrusy & fruity flavours are also delicious with chocolate, try Sour Cherry or Herbal Chai.

-This popsicle combines the intoxicating cocoa flavour of Chocolate Pear with rich coconut milk.
+This popsicle combines the intoxicating cocoa flavour of Chocolate Hug with rich coconut milk.

-1 tbsp. maple syrup or brown sugar (optional)
+1 tablespoon maple syrup or brown sugar (optional)

 21⁄2 cups coconut milk

-Bring water to a full, rolling boil.
-Pour 1 cup water over 2 tbsp. loose tea.
-Steep for 5 minutes.
-Strain tea into a heatproof jug (plastic or stainless steel) and stir in maple syrup to dissolve.
+1. Bring water to a full, rolling boil.
+Pour 1 cup water over tea.
+Steep for 10 minutes.
+Strain tea into a heatproof jug (plastic or stainless steel) & stir in maple syrup to dissolve.
 Refrigerate until completely chilled.

-Combine chilled tea with coconut milk.
-Pour into popsicle molds, and freeze.
+2. Combine chilled tea with coconut milk.
+Pour into popsicle molds, & freeze.
 Wait until popsicles are completely frozen before serving.